fyasmine/Student_Roster/README.md

 ### Features:
 -  Display all information for students in list
 -  Display invalid emails
+-  Calculate student's average days in course
+-  Display all students in software program
 -  Delete pre-selected student

 ### Skills: